 Each of us hold dear remembrances of times, events and people that have made an indelible imprint upon our lives.
 It may have been a word of encouragement, a personal victory or someone who came along side during a long, dark stretch.
 But it is those memories that we cherish and carry with us always.

-Today, being Memorial Day 2022, we hold in remembrance those who died serving and defending our county and in some respects, the entire free world.
+Today, is Memorial Day and we hold in remembrance those who died serving and defending our county and in some respects, the entire free world.
 It was those who sacrificed their all so the principles of freedom could be upheld and enjoyed by you and me.
 We often see the phrase “Lest we never forget” associated with Memorial Day.
 Yes, we should never forget those who upheld and defended freedom as our national treasure and the principles they believed in that underscored their courage.

 The Founders of our nation courageously scripted our rights and freedoms on the principles of absolute truth and righteousness as self-evidently bestowed from our Creator.
 They affirmed that those principles must be upheld by a people if freedom is to be the crown of a nation.
 Truth and righteousness carry an immeasurable value so strong that men and women throughout the history of our nation have sacrificed dearly and even to death to uphold their intrinsic value.